khaled-mehizel/bike-share-lndn/readme.md

 - We start with a calculated field that sums the count of bike rides in the chosen time frame, and we turn it into a card.

 ## Wind Speed vs Temperature Heatmap
-- We have so many records of both wind speed and temperatures so we should bin them.
+- We have so many records of both wind speed and temperatures, so we should bin them.
 - We add the fields into the rows and columns, and we make the main label the count of bike rides.
 - The heatmap is also interactive and will change according to time frame thanks to the In Range measure.
 (Couldn't they just automate this like in Power BI?)
 ## Tooltip Charts